MODx Newbie FAQ

 If you have already created the database, check your config.inc.php file in the manager/includes directory to make sure the settings for the database at the top of that file are correct.

-The "create new document" form has a lot of fields.
+The "Create/Edit Resource" panel has a lot of fields.
 Do I need to fill in all of them?

 What's the difference between the "Published" and "Show in Menu" checkboxes?

-When the Published checkbox is checked, your document is live and accessible on your site.
-The Show in Menu checkbox just sets a flag that the Wayfinder snippet can use to decide whether or not to show the document in the menu.
+The Show in Menu checkbox just sets a flag that the Wayfinder snippet (and other snippets) can use to decide whether or not to show the document in menus.

 You'll see the manager log in page and you'll need to enter the username and password you created during the install.
 Don't forget to write down the password during the install.